 Paradisum Voluptatis in “Honey and Sulphur” – An ekphrasis after Hieronymus Bosch, a hallucinatory triptych, a simultaneous stage: the disease of life demands the stars.

-The Object Of Your Desire Comes Closer in “Synth #1: An Anthology of Dark SF” – Did the gods of earth follow us into the void, or die with the demise of our planet?
+The Object Of Your Desire Comes Closer in “Synth #1: An Anthology of Dark SF” – Did the gods of the ancient lands of earth follow us into the void, or did they die with our planet?

 Offerings in “Doorbells at Dusk” – Blaine’s wary about her new neighborhood this Halloween, especially those odd children and their creepy caregiver.